AdobeDocs/analytics.en/help/implement/vars/page-vars/prop.md

 5. Set the [!UICONTROL Extension] dropdown to Adobe Analytics, and the [!UICONTROL Action Type] to [!UICONTROL Set Variables].
 6. Locate the [!UICONTROL Props] section.

-You can select a prop to set a value or data element.
+You can set a prop to a value or a data element.
 You can also copy the value from another Analytics variable.

 ## s.prop1 - s.prop75 in AppMeasurement and Launch custom code editor